DragonSenses/Algorithms/LeetCode/295-find-median-from-data-stream/problem.md

 - If 99% of all integer numbers from the stream are in the range `[0, 100]`, how would you optimize your solution?

 ---

+# Naive Approach

+## **Intuition**

+The simplest way to compute the median from a stream of numbers is to store all incoming values in a resizable container (like an ArrayList).
+Since the median depends on the sorted order of elements, we sort the list every time `findMedian()` is called.
+This guarantees correctness but is inefficient for large data streams due to repeated sorting.

+This approach is acceptable for small input sizes or when performance is not critical.
+It prioritizes simplicity over efficiency.